Last Updated JULY 2023

 As one of the busiest areas in the office, it's no wonder that break rooms are host to many of the most highly contaminated workplace areas, according to the study.
 But given that food is often reheated, prepared and consumed in office break rooms, cleanliness is critical.
 Surface wipers like the dual-performance WetTask™ System are compatible with solvents for wet wiping and disinfection.
-When it comes to cleaning tough-to-tackle substances, like food or coffee, that may have dried onto the countertop, it will be easy to master every cleaning task.
+When it comes to cleaning tough-to-tackle substances, like food or coffee that may have dried onto the countertop, it will be easy to master every cleaning task.

 Focused on the task at hand, computer-bound workers may not be thinking about the other surfaces their fingertips have touched.
-But Kimtech® Prep™ Surface Sanitizer Wipes kill 99.999 percent of dirt and bacteria on hard surfaces in 60 seconds, making them an effective way to keep desks, computers and keyboards sanitary for employees.
+But using WypAll™ X60 wipes to spray and wipe surfaces with appropriate disinfectants2 can help kill bacteria on hard surfaces, making them an effective way to keep desks, computers and keyboards sanitary for employees.

 An average day for an employee is filled with multiple trips to the water cooler—which means a lot of different fingers touching the water levers.
-Installing hand sanitizers and dispensers, like the Kimberly-Clark™ Professional Touchless Electronic Cassette Dispenser, near water fountains encourages hand cleaning before hydrating.
-But sanitizing doesn't need to be limited to just one spot.
-Placing these dispensers in high traffic areas such as lobbies, conference rooms and break rooms can help workers get in the habit of using them throughout the day.
+By placing reminders on hand washing near water coolers, it can encourage employees to wash their hands, and in turn reduce the risk of germ transmission.
+Infographics like this provide steps to proper hand washing and help workers get in the habit of washing their hands throughout the day.

-Invisible germs will always be hard to track down, but products like wipers and hand sanitizer dispensers can go a long way to reducing the risk of germ exposure and making sure that the only things accumulating at the office are good ideas.
+Invisible germs will always be hard to track down, but products like wipers and paper towels can go a long way to reducing the risk of germ exposure and making sure that the only things accumulating at the office are good ideas.